MichaelC1999/chaser/README.md

 # Chaser

-<b>Chaser is live on Sepolia! [chaser.finance](https://chaser.finance/) </b>
+<b>Chaser is live on Arbitrum Sepolia! [chaser.finance](https://chaser.finance/) </b>

 Chaser revolutionizes DeFi investing by empowering users to create data based investment strategies on chain.
-With granular subgraph data on various DeFi protocols, Chaser pools generate optimal yield while gaining deep control over risk.
-Factoring in historical and positional subgraph data, Chaser opens up impossible investment strategies like:
+With granular subgraph data from various DeFi protocols, Chaser pools generate optimal yield while gaining deep control over risk.
+Factoring in historical and positional subgraph data, Chaser enables previously impossible investment strategies like:

-- Deposit WETH into the lending protocol with the lowest 30 day volatility
+- Deposit WETH into the lending protocol with the lowest 30 day volatility.
-- Any stablecoin market on Aave that has consistently yielded above 5% in the last year
+- Investing in any stablecoin market on Aave that has consistently yielded above 5% in the last year.
-- Move funds to the best Aave market with no borrows worth +10% of TVL
+- Moving funds to the best Aave market with no borrow positions that exceed 10% of TVL.
-- Invest into the lending protocol with highest daily volume
+- Investing into the lending protocol with highest daily volume

-After defining the ideal, metric based investment, Chaser will move pool deposits in between different protocols and networks as market conditions change.
-By calculating these strategies on chain, DAOs and other decentralized protocols can enhance liquidity utilization and maximize returns while setting their own desired risk parameters.
+After defining the ideal, metric-based investment, Chaser moves pool deposits between different protocols and networks as market conditions change.
+By calculating these strategies on-chain, DAOs and other decentralized protocols can enhance liquidity utilization and maximize returns while setting their own desired risk parameters.

 By routing deposits to lending protocols like Aave and Compound, revenue is made from reliable, time-tested sources.
 Chaser is built on top of the Across Bridge for cross-chain transactions, Chainlink CCIP for cross-network state management, and the UMA Oracle for automating investment movements.
 This architecture simplifies the process for DAOs and end users by managing all aspects of cross-chain and cross-protocol routing.

 ## How does Chaser improve DeFi?

-Imagine using the below statstics from Aave/Compound/Spark/etc to determine exactly how your DAO's unused liquidity can be invested:
+Imagine using the below statistics from Aave/Compound/Spark to define exactly how your DAO's unused liquidity can be invested:

-- Daily market volumes, revenues, opened positions, yields
+- Daily market volumes, revenues, opened positions, and yields.
-- Granular data on all open positions
+- Granular data on all open positions.
-- Protocol wide data, comparisons between cooresponding markets on different networks
+- Protocol wide data, comparisons between corresponding markets on different networks.

 Without this kind of data, DeFi investment strategies are very limited.
-Only current state is available on contracts.
+Only current state data is available on contracts.
 There is also a lack of indexed, calculated metrics such as open position balances or user counts.
-While a single EOA could run a bot off chain, DAOs do not have the luxury of centralizing these determinations.
+While a single EOA could run a bot off-chain, DAOs do not have the luxury of centralizing these determinations.

 Chaser makes it possible to factor all of this in into your DAOs liquidity management.
 By deploying a pool and defining a strategy script, Chaser moves your funds efficiently while following your desired risk parameters.